PeeWee2000/Dataq-DI2008-Controller/README.md

-The purpose of this project was to create a hardware interface that is simple from the users perspective.
+The purpose of this project was to create a hardware interface that is simple from a developers perspective.
 In order to accomplish this, the solution handles all binary calculations and spits out nice user friendly enums that allow for rapid development with the DI2008.